-Re-wilding urban spaces with food-bearing, drought-tolerant, native plant food forests, grown on harvested rainwater and greywater vs pumped groundwater or imported Colorado River water, increases food and water security in the community, one of Desert Harvesters main goals.
+Re-wilding urban spaces by planting food-bearing, drought-tolerant, native species food forests, and growing them on harvested rainwater and greywater vs pumped groundwater or imported Colorado River water, increases food and water security in our desert community, which is one of Desert Harvesters main goals.

 Appreciating the past: an ancient rain-filled bedrock mortar hole in the Tucson Mountains reminds us to honor the long, rich legacy of indigenous traditional knowledge, including wild food-harvesting, processing , and preparation practices.

 Our Future: As "sunbelt" development continues beyond the survival capacity of drylands communities facing climate-change challenges, awareness is growing that sustainable solutions are needed.
 Local communities and organizations are empowering themselves and their youth to grow and harvest seasonal native and cultivated foods to enhance community health, connection to place, and to acknowledge and value traditional knowledge.

 Five Seasons of the Sonoran Desert: The intense heat and aridity of Dry Summer (May-June) sends many residents off to cooler locales.
 However, this is one of the most abundant times for harvesting delicious foods from bean trees and cactus.
 Saguaro fruit harvest (intro page from the cookbook) celebrates the coming monsoon with gratitude for the bounty of this place and prayers for rain.

 PHOTOS: hover over any photo to read a detailed caption in regular text or alt text for visually impaired website users